mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

-During the coding period, I lined up among the top Mixxx contributors for the last month, with 61 commits authored, and I became the 27th of 238 contributors for the Mixxx application, with 119 commits in total.
+During the coding period, I lined up among the top Mixxx contributors for the last month, with 61 commits authored, and I became the 27th of 238 contributors for the Mixxx software, with 119 commits in total.

 *August 2022 contributors - mixxxdj/mixxx*